regoclint/prac/Notes.md

 - Tweeting
     - HTTP Put -> Load balancer -> into 3 redis instances(Fan out).
 Redis because high speed of in-memory and only 140 characters.
     - We need more speed than space.
     - A tweet updates the followers timeline in redis (precomputing).
 Based on a frequently logged in user too.
+This is for non-celebrities
     - 3 Redis instances have duplicated data for high availability
-    - A celeb tweet appears on page refresh(from DB rather than Redis) so that comment on the tweet appears in the right order due to the high volume of followers
+    - A celeb tweet is added to a user timeline on a pull basis rather than fanout so that comment on the tweet appears in the right order due to the high volume of followers
-        The order would get destroyed if redis is used for celebs, cuz updating the follower's timeline would take time and due to that a comment on a celeb tweet may appear before the celeb tweet
+        The order would get destroyed if fanout is used for celebs, cuz updating the follower's timeline would take time and due to that a comment on a celeb tweet may appear before the celeb tweet
+        When a pull request comes in a users celebrities timeline is checked and latest tweets are merged into the user's timeline
 - Timeline - User and Home
     - User timeline is simple
     - Home timeline merge from all followers in chronological order